devakapatel/t9-nextra-3/pages/sem-5/question-banks/mi/unit-4.md

 3. **Independent Request Scheme**:
    - Each module has its own bus request and grant lines, allowing for parallel resolution of requests.
 A priority decoder selects the highest priority request for bus access, making this scheme the fastest among the three.

-### Advantages of Loosely Coupled Configuration

-- **Fault Tolerance**: The failure of one module typically does not disrupt the operation of the overall system, enhancing reliability.
-- **Scalability**: New modules can be added without significant redesign, making it easy to expand system capabilities.
-- **Specialization**: Modules can be specialized to perform different tasks, optimizing resource usage.